lapenseeetlesouci/datasciencecoursera/README.md

 allcolnames <- sub("^f", "frequency", allcolnames)
 ```

-NOTE: We did not consider "std" as an abreviation, as it is at least as much used as the proper "standard deviation" expression.
+NOTE: We did not consider "std" as an abbreviation, as it is at least as much used as the proper "standard deviation" expression.

 * step 2 - No special characters (dash and parenthesis here)